 University of Melbourne Grade

 All Penn students are required to attend the orientation activities organized by University of Melbourne prior to the start of each semester.
-More information on the University of Melbourne’s orientation activities can be found here.
-In addition to orientation activities, Penn students are required to attend the pre-orientation Melbourne Welcome program.

 The University of Melbourne provides a number of internship opportunities for students which are open to visiting exchange students.
 Further details can be found on the Internship, Work Experience and Mentoring website.
 For Wharton students, it may be possible to enroll in the Management Consulting course which provides an opportunity to apply university learning in a real business environment and engage in a business challenge of genuine strategic importance to a client organization.
 The University of Melbourne also has a Parliamentary Internship Program that provides limited access to eligible visiting exchange students.